LondonKPC/lkpc-frontend/README.md

 ### Users
-`General User`
+`User - Leader`
 - Access to modifying their respective group pages/descriptions (ex.
 CU user can modify CU info)

-`Admin User`
+- Restricted to only creating group events and group announcements

+`User - Administrator`
-- Access to modifying all pages/descriptions
+- Access to modifying all pages/descriptions/photos
-- Able to create, delete, update general users
+- Able to create, delete, update leader users

 ### Functionalities